meilisearch/documentation/learn/advanced/known_limitations.md

 **Explanation:** This limit is enforced for performance and storage reasons.
 Overly large internal data structures—resulting from documents with too many fields—lead to overly large databases on disk, and slower search performance.

+## Maximum number of concurrent requests

+**Limitation:** Meilisearch can handle a maximum of 126 requests at the same time.
+Requests exceeding this limit will cause Meilisearch to thrown an internal error.

+**Explanation:** This limit is set by [LMDB](/learn/advanced/storage.md#lmdb), Meilisearch's storage engine.

 ## Maximum number of documents in an index

 **Limitation:** An index can contain no more than 4,294,967,296 documents.